Association of the IceCube neutrinos with CAZ blazar light curves: Results and discussion

-The next spatio-temporal association we focus on is that of CAZJ0207+0950 (4FGL~J0207.9+0953; a blazar candidate) with IC131014A, which is, as discussed above, also spatio-temporally associated with the neighboring blazar CAZJ0211+1051.
+The next spatiotemporal association we focus on is that of CAZJ0207+0950 (4FGL~J0207.9+0953; a blazar candidate) with IC131014A, which is, as discussed above, also spatiotemporally associated with the neighboring blazar CAZJ0211+1051.
 As seen in Fig. \ref{fig_CAZJ0207+0950_neut_MJD56579.909}, the neutrino arrived $\sim$20~d after the peak of a major flare.
 Notably, while this meets both the BB95 and BBHOP metrics separately, it does not meet the BB95 at the peak of a BBHOP metrics since the neutrino did not arrive exactly at the peak of the BBHOP flare.
 Due to the statistical nature of the neutrino data, it is not possible to definitively determine from which (if any) of the two sources this neutrino emerged.
-Nevertheless, due to CAZJ0211+1051 reaching a historically high radio flux at the time IC131014A arrived, fulfilling the BB95 at the peak of a BBHOP metric in the optical band, and being closer to the most likelihood arrival direction of IC131014A ($d_{\mathrm{BN},\phi}$ of 0.59$^\circ$ as opposed to 1.04$^\circ$).
+Nevertheless, due to CAZJ0211+1051 reaching a historically high radio flux at the time IC131014A arrived, fulfilling the BB95 at the peak of a BBHOP metric in the optical band, and being closer to the most likely arrival direction of IC131014A ($d_{\mathrm{BN},\phi}$ of 0.59$^\circ$ as opposed to 1.04$^\circ$), it could be favored over CAZJ0207+0950 as the emitter of IC131014A.

 Subsequently, we mention the well-known association of CAZJ0509+0541 with IC170922A ($W_\mathrm{T}$=$0.631$), whose light curve and sky map are given in Fig. \ref{fig_CAZJ0509+0541_neut_MJD58018.871}.
 As this association has been studied extensively (e.g., \citealt{Keivani2018_TXS0506, Gao2019_TXS_AM3_modeling, Cerruti2019_TXS_electron_SSC_as_seed, Padovani2019_TXS0506_masqBLL, Rodrigues2019_TXS_AM3_modeling, Reimer2019_Xray_photon_field_in_TXS, Ros2020_TXS0506_via_VLBI, Yang2025_neut_from_disk_of_TXS0506, Fiorillo2025_TXS0506_neut_not_from_corona}), we do not discuss it further.
 We do however note that CAZJ0509+0541 has two more neutrino associations with IC190317A ($W_\mathrm{T}$=$0.035$) and IC220918A ($W_\mathrm{T}$=$0.089$), which respectively precede and succeed its all-time largest radio flare at MJD$\sim$59000.
-In the optical band, the arrival time of IC220918A does not show any sign of increased activity, while that of IC190317A coincides with a period of increased activity (as noted in \citetalias{Kouch2024_CAZvCGRaBS}) which narrowly misses the BB95 threshold of this study.
+In the optical band, the arrival time of IC220918A does not show any sign of increased activity, while that of IC190317A coincides with a period of increased activity (as noted in \citetalias{Kouch2024_CGRaBSvIC}) which narrowly misses the BB95 threshold of this study.

 Next, we discuss the association of the IBL CAZ J0212$-$0221 with IC230724A ($W_\mathrm{T}$=$0.526$), whose light curve and sky map are given in Fig. \ref{fig_CAZJ0212-0221_neut_MJD60149.076}.
 While the neutrino arrival time coincides with a BB95 which is locally small in amplitude, it precedes the all-time largest optical flare of the source by $\sim$40~d.
 As such, this is another example where both the BB95 and BBHOP metrics are met separately, but the BB95 at the peak of a BBHOP metric is not.
 Spatially, the blazar falls well within the enlarged error region but 0.32$^\circ$ outside of the published one.